 We work in partnership with industry to examine important challenges and provide solutions that add value.
 We analyse commercial data to search for patterns and improve information and decision making; some of our research is with people, to establish best practices; we simulate and model systems to predict behaviour in mechanical and electronic devices; and we test physical degradation in components and materials, building novel sensors and test machines.
 Our applications are found in aerospace, defence, transport, manufacturing, agriculture, utilities, and facilities management.

-The Through-life Engineering Services Institute undertakes a range of activities with its partners, concentrating on problem-solving, R&D, training, and education.
+The Centre for Life-cycle Engineering and Management undertakes a range of activities with its partners, concentrating on problem-solving, R&D, training, and education.
 Our aim is to help add value, by:

 • Developing new solutions with the application of technology